 What makes seeking calcium out on other foods a bit difficult is that it is often not marked.
 Those that do offer callouts to nutrition will mark it on the front of the packaging and you might find the words, “Excellent source of calcium!”

-From milk allergies to picky eaters, milk consumption may not be the winning advocate for calcium in your household, but did you know that there are calcium-fortified baked goods that are great options for incorporating into their diets and providing the much-needed calcium?
+From milk allergies to picky eaters, milk consumption may not be the winning advocate for calcium in your household.
+But, did you know that there are other calcium-fortified baked goods that are great options?

 Proof Is In The Labeling